Construction Weather

 We introduce heat stroke prevention challenges and our service usage examples for each industry.

-Based on temperature, humidity, wind speed and other data observed every minute by 'Soratena Pro', outdoor heat index is calculated in real-time using the Ministry of Environment's WBGT calculation formula.
+Based on temperature, humidity, wind speed and other data observed every minute by 'Soratena Pro', the outdoor heat index is calculated in real-time using the Ministry of Environment's WBGT calculation formula.

 Notification methods and thresholds can be customized to site conditions and work content, enabling more effective heat stroke prevention.